 Subscribe to their videos: Keep Productive Youtube channel

-Elizabeth Harrin founded the blog “Girl’s Guide To PM,” which houses valuable intel on project management hacks, templates and behind-the-scenes intel from a female perspective.
-She was named one of the top “10 Women in Project Management to Follow On Twitter” in 2017, and has written books including Collaboration Tools For Project Managers, Shortcuts For Success, and Project Management In the Real World.
+Elizabeth Harrin founded the blog “Rebel’s Guide To PM,” which houses valuable intel on project management hacks, templates and behind-the-scenes intel from a female perspective.
+She was named one of the top “10 Women in Project Management to Follow On Twitter” in 2017, and has written books including Collaboration Tools For Project Managers, Shortcuts For Success, Project Management In the Real World, and Managing Multiple Projects.

 4. Project Manager

 Project Manager is a PM software that helps organize projects and to-dos for teams, and they’ve also got a great blog with helpful management techniques and tips.
 Their content spans from tactical PM pieces like “How To Run A Great Scrum Meeting” to career advice and interview tips.
 They’ve even got video content to accompany pieces like “How To Use Data To Be A Better Manager” and “How To Ask For Help On Your Projects.”

 5. Jason Fried